Empty Nest Syndrome: When Loneliness Invades the Home

 In the case of parents, children eventually leave the nest.
-Parents know this, but it’s hard when the time comes to face the loneliness of home.
-A home that has changed, and that for them is now filled with memories.
+Parents know this, but it’s hard when the time comes to face the suddenly empty home.
+A home that has changed and filled with memories.

-Empty nest syndrome can be summed up with one word: loss.
-The loss of the children who have decided to go out on their own, to live alone or study away from home, or simply create their own life and build a family.
+Empty nest syndrome can be summed up in one word: loss.
+The loss of the children who have decided to go out on their own.
+To live alone or study away from home or simply to create their own lives and build a family.

-In this way, children play an important role to mothers, who feel tremendously responsible for anything that could happen to them.
+In this way, children play an important role for mothers, who feel tremendously responsible for anything that could happen to them.

 But suddenly, you find that their bedroom is empty.
 You no longer have to worry about what time they’re going to get home, nor do you have the opportunity to talk to them as frequently.